13 Mar Australian SCI Patient shows Great Improvement after Epidural Stimulation Treatment

 Steven Edge, 23, is Australian and suffers from a Spinal Cord Injury.
 A few days after his Epidural Stimulation Procedure in Bangkok, he began to show tremendous improvement.
 He was able to stand and support himself on the parallel bars during physiotherapy.
 This is quite a big step as it shows that his lower leg muscles are becoming strong.
 He is also able to stand without the help of the physiotherapist.
 Earlier, he required the assistance of a physiotherapist to lock his knees and he also could not stand without the physiotherapist holding his hips.
 This is indeed a giant leap in the right direction.

-Steven also had Stem Cell Treatment.
+Steven also had Regenerative Treatment.
 Although the effects have not yet kicked in, the procedure was a success with no infections.
 The doctors have monitored him closely since he got the treatment.
 So far the results that Steven has shown are amazing.
 He has been able to achieve all this in just a few days.